We are often asked just why do we take CBD sublingually (under the tongue)?

 It’s not something we think about all that often.
 But yes, we DO take certain supplements under our tongue.
 And one obvious answer off the top of my head is “because then the supplement gets absorbed by the body faster”, but then that brought up more questions like “why?” (they hit the bloodstream faster?)
-And is the medicine then more effective?
-So we decided this would make an interesting topic to discuss here.
+And is the medicine then made more effective?
+So we decided this would make an interesting topic to discuss in our blog.

 Indeed, almost everyone knows the surface answer — “the supplement is absorbed by the body faster.”
 But why is that?
 Well, essentially, when a substance is placed under your tongue, it diffuses through the mucous membranes beneath your tongue.
 And because of the plethora of capillaries there, the substance has a fairly direct route into your bloodstream.
 This results in the substance or medicine working faster, and often, better (which you’ll see very shortly.)

 Ok, you say, but WHY does it work faster?

 Good question — here’s the answer: When you swallow a pill, it must go through your entire gastrointestinal tract.
 This means the stomach (with acid and bile), the intestines (where most absorption takes place) and then off to the liver, for some more filtering.
 And THEN it’s delivered to where it’s needed.

 Truthfully, that is a long way, when you think about it.
 Going under the tongue bypasses this entire route, and delivers the medication right to the bloodstream.
 No waiting, no roadblocks — just right into the blood and off to do its job.